kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/amazon-s3.md

 On the "Create Amazon S3 Integration" page, click "Generate a Principal ARN".
 This will create a Principal which will be referenced in a trust policy.
-If desired, an External Id may also be provided to include within a trust policy.
+Setting an External Id to include within the trust policy is recommended.

 Once these steps are complete, copy the JSON which appears on the page.
 This will be of the form